Terry McDonell: Magazine career

 In 2009, McDonell created the first magazine for the iPad.

 Before moving to SI, McDonell led the conversion of Wenner Media's US Magazine to US Weekly.
-He came to Wenner Media to edit Men's Journal, and had also worked at Wenner launching Outside Magazine in 1977, and editing Rolling Stone in the early 1980s.
-He left Rolling Stone for Newsweek (1983-85), where he was an AME and also created Newsweek Access ("THe Magazine of Life and Technology).".
+He came to Wenner Media to edit Men's Journal, and had also worked at Wenner, launching Outside Magazine in 1977, and editing Rolling Stone in the early 1980s.
+He left Rolling Stone for Newsweek (1983–85), where he was an AME and also created Newsweek Access ("The Magazine of Life and Technology").

 McDonell was the founding editor of both Rocky Mountain Magazine (1979) and SMART (1984-90) magazines.

-As the editor-in-chief of Esquire (1990-93), McDonell also launched Esquire Sportsman and Esquire Gentleman.
+As the editor-in-chief of Esquire magazine from 1990 to 1993, McDonell also launched Esquire Sportsman and Esquire Gentleman.
 After Esquire, he was editor-in-chief and publisher of Sports Afield, which he relaunched as an upscale hunting and fishing magazine.

 McDonell's magazines have been nominated for 29 National Magazine Awards and received the award in 2003, 2005 and 2010.

 In 2012, McDonell was inducted into the ASME Magazine Editors' Hall of Fame.